 If you are in a rush and want to skip ahead to our number one choice for nail clippers for cats look no further than CleanHouse Pets Dog and Cat Nail Clippers, with Pet Safety Guard & Lock

-One of the most dreaded cat owners’ duties is nails trimming, and for good reason.
+One of the most dreaded pet owners’ duties is nails trimming, and for good reason.

-The thought of trimming a cute kitten’s nails can be scary for inexperienced cat owners.
+The thought of trimming a cute kitten’s nails can be scary for inexperienced kitten owners.
 Understandably so, there is fear of making mistakes or hurting the cat.
-On top of that, the cat might try to resist the trimming, putting you in an even more difficult situation.
+On top of that, cats might try to resist the trimming, putting you in an even more difficult situation.